sebastian-sl/Basics/01 DATA SCIENCE/VISUALIZATION/readme.md

 ## 1) Plotly

 My favorite visualization library.
 It has a relatively easy syntax in comparison to the others and is suitable for setting up charts quick.
 A big advantage is that you are able to create interactive charts out of the box with sliders, zooming ability and hover options.
-There are two ways to use plotly:

-* **Graph Objects** Standard way.
-In comparison to Plotly express the syntax is bit heavier and longer.
-Ideally if you want to built highly customized charts.

-* **Plotly Express** Quick chart-generating Libary.
-Offers a preset of charts from graph objects with an easier syntax and easier connection with dataframes.
+There are two ways to use plotly: via Graph Objects or via Plotly Express.
+The official documentation recommends using plotly express whenever you can, because you can create a graph in 1 line of code instead of 5-100 lines.
+Personally, i would recommend Graph Objects only if you need a highly customized chart that isnt possible in express.

 ## 2) Matplotlib / Seaborn